NuID/deps/README.md

 ## Motivation

-[`tools.deps`](https://clojure.org/guides/deps_and_cli) allows for the specification of dependencies at various types of "coordinates" (currently local, maven, and git).
-It allows developers to isolate functionality into small, modular libraries, but maintain the benefits commonly associated with the monorepo: code-sharing, circular-dependency avoidance, and frictionless local development of sibling modules.
+[`tools.deps`](https://clojure.org/guides/deps_and_cli) allows for the specification of dependencies located at various "coordinates" (currently local, maven, and git).
+The `tools.deps` ecosystem allows developers to isolate functionality into small libraries while maintaining benefits commonly associated with the monorepo: code-sharing, circular-dependency avoidance, and rapid iteration on dependent modules.
 It really is [dependency heaven](https://www.youtube.com/watch?v=sStlTye-Kjk).

-In rapidly developing sibling libraries with many `:git/url` coordinates, I've found it desirable to `localize!` the git dependencies of a project that are changing frequently, i.e. convert them to `:local/root` coordinates.
-Once changes have been made, those local coordinates must be `update!`d back to git coordinates at the appropriate (new) revision, which must be done in accordance with the dependency tree.
+In rapidly developing dependent libraries with many `:git/url` coordinates, I've found it desirable to `localize!` the git dependencies of a project that are changing frequently, i.e. convert them to `:local/root` coordinates so that no deployment step is needed to affect the changes.
+Once the changes have been finalized, the `localize!`'d coordinates must be `update!`'d back to `:git/url` coordinates with the appropriate (new) revision as the `:sha`, which must be done in accordance with the dependency tree (depth-first).
 This library automates those two tasks.

 ## Notes

 `tools.deps` is alpha software, and `nuid.deps` is really just a few helper funtions on top of it.
 There are rough edges.

-`nuid.deps` requires a map (e.g. read from `deps.config.edn`) that specifies how to find dependencies locally and where to push them when they are ready to be `update!`d.
-This allows for variation between development environments (e.g. not everyone uses `~/dev/`).
-See `deps.config.example.edn` and [below](#depsconfigedn) for more information.

-The dependency tree construction and traversal is pretty naive. `nuid.deps` is not optimized.
+Dependency tree construction and traversal is pretty naive. `nuid.deps` is entirely unoptimized.

 ## Requirements